cypress-io/cypress/docs/source/guides/cypress-basics/core-concepts.md

 doSomething(myElement)
 ```

-But in Cypress, calling `cy.get()` will not return a value (it returns ).
-You'll need to call `.then` on your command chain in order to yield the actual element.
+But in Cypress, calling `cy.get()` will not return a value (actually, it returns a Cypress Chainer instance, but we aren't there yet.)
+You'll need to call `.then` on your command chain in order to yield the actual, jQuery-wrapped element.

 ```js
 // cy.get() returns a Cypress Chainer instance, not a value!